yoctoproject/poky/documentation/ref-manual/classes.rst

 ``oelint.bbclass``
 ==================

-The ``oelint`` class is an obsolete lint checking tool that exists in ``meta/classes`` in the :term:`Source Directory`.
+The ``oelint`` class is an obsolete lint checking tool available in ``meta/classes`` in the :term:`Source Directory`.

-A number of classes exist that could be generally useful in OE-Core but are never actually used within OE-Core itself.
+There are some classes that could be generally useful in OE-Core but are never actually used within OE-Core itself.
 The ``oelint`` class is one such example.
 However, being aware of this class can reduce the proliferation of different versions of similar classes across multiple